BuddyLReno/smarquee/README.md

 # Smarquee

-Smart scrolling marquee for audio players and other text tickers.
+A smart scrolling marquee for audio players and other text tickers.